Top of main content

 Closing balance AED 1,161.73 AED 1,161.73

-Notice how the amount of interest you earn each year increases, even though the interest rate stays the same and you haven’t added any extra money.
+Notice that the amount of interest you earn each year increases.
+This happens even though the interest rate stays the same and you haven't added any more money.

-The changes are small, but they grow exponentially year-on-year.
+The changes may seem small at first, but they grow exponentially.
 Compound interest has a greater effect the longer you save for and the larger the amount you start with.

 How to take advantage of compound interest

-The key thing to remember about compound interest is the earlier you start saving, the more time it has to ramp up.
+The key thing to remember is that the earlier you start saving, the more time your money has to grow.

 Even if you’re only putting away a small amount at first, it will start earning interest for future years.